French Wars of Religion: Turn to violence

 Guyenne was the epicentre of the turn to religious violence in late 16th-century France.
 Many explanations have been proffered for the rise of violence.
 Traditional explanations focus on the influence of Jeanne d'Albret and Antoine of Navarre.
 Other explanations focus on the rise of seigneurialism in the 1550s and see the turn to violence as a response of the peasant class.
 The murder of the baron of Château de Fumel by a Protestant mob in 1561 is often cited as an example.
 Recent analyses, on the other hand, have turned the focus on religious explanations.
-Denis Crouzet fingers the fiery eschatological preaching of the Franciscan Thomas Illyricus, who toured the region in the 1510s and 1520s.
+Denis Crouzet blames the fiery eschatological preaching of the Franciscan Thomas Illyricus, who toured the region in the 1510s and 1520s.
 Stuart Carroll, however, argues for politicisation: "the violence was directly caused by politicized factions and was not the result of a spontaneous intercommunal eruption."